-Honor your loved one by placing an inscribed brick or granite in any of our three memorial gardens - Ames Family Hospice House, David Simpson Hospice House, and the Medina Hospice Care Center.
+Honor your loved one by placing an inscribed stone or brick in any of our three memorial gardens - Ames Family Hospice House, David Simpson Hospice House, and the Medina Inpatient Care Center.
+Other tribute garden options include dedicating a granite bench personalized with a name or sentiment and planting a tribute tree.
+Visit hospicewr.org/tributes for options.